eiffel-community/eiffel-intelligence/wiki/markdown/triggering-jenkins-jobs.md

 # Trigger Jenkins

-There are some important details to know when triggering Jekins jobs with parameters and/or token.
+There are some important details to know when triggering Jenkins jobs with parameters and/or token.

 ## Using _**token**_
     Tokens need to be treated as constants so they should be surrounded with single quotes.
 See examples below.